PokeMichele/SpineGTK/README.md

 # SpineGTK
-An Simple Launcher for Spine Emulator built with GTK#
+A Simple Launcher for Spine Emulator built with GTK#